Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 • Distinct neighborhood character

-• Santiago Creek and the thriving biodiversity
+• Santiago Creek and its thriving biodiversity

 • My friends and family, who grew up with me in this city

-In Ward 3, we take pride in our identity as a diverse community of neighbors, artists, advocates, and _____.
-As always, it is an honor to serve the residents of Santa Ana Ward 3 and our broader community.
+I encourage each of you to take a moment to reflect on what you cherish about our wonderful community.
+And let’s not forget to indulge in those post-Valentine’s Day chocolate sales!
+In Ward 3, we take pride in our identity as a diverse community.
+As always, it is an honor to represent and serve the residents of Ward 3 and our broader community.
 I hope you enjoy this curated newsletter highlighting the work we have undertaken in the New Year!

 With gratitude,